-One key word found in Psalm 23 is righteousness.
-You'll find it repeated throughout Psalms.
+Two key words found in Psalm 23 are righteousness and lovingkindness.
+Both are words you'll find repeated throughout Psalms.

 On the reverse side of the bookmark, you'll see marking suggestions for some words often used in the Bible.
 An asterisk [\] in this workbook shows words with suggested markings.